 Notes

-- Your refrigerator pickles need to be stored in the refrigerator.
+- Storage: Your refrigerator pickles need to be stored in the refrigerator.
 Since they are not canned, they are not shelf-stable and need to be refrigerated.

 - *As written, this will produce a medium heat pickle.
 For spicier pickles, double the amount of red pepper flakes, and for a mild dill pickle, use half as much.